 Moderate alcohol consumption is linked with a reduced risk of cardiovascular disease.
-Alcohol, including the alcohol found in rose wine, thins the blood and raises good, or HDL, cholesterol.
-It might reduce your risk of heart disease, a heart attack or stroke.
-Older adults and those with risk factors for heart disease derive the greatest benefits from moderate alcohol consumption, but limit it to a single 5 oz. glass of rose if you're a woman or two if you're a man.
+Alcohol, including that found in rosé wine, thins the blood and raises good, or HDL, cholesterol.
+It might even reduce your risk of heart disease, a heart attack or stroke.
+Older adults and those with risk factors for heart disease derive the greatest benefits from moderate alcohol consumption.
+The good news is rosé tends to contain less alcohol than both red and white wines, which is great if you don't want to overdo it.

 Rosé can bring down your bad cholesterol.

 Rosé wine contains a number of beneficial compounds with potential antioxidant and anti-inflammatory properties.
 Polyphenols in rosé wine might help to lower LDL, or bad cholesterol, while potassium can lower blood pressure.
 Anti-inflammatory qualities in wine have the potential to reduce the risk of rheumatoid arthritis.
 As with cardiovascular benefits, positive effects are linked to moderate consumption.
 High levels of alcohol consumption negate these benefits.

 A glass of rosé is a great option calorie-wise.

 Rosé wine is relatively low in calories, making it a diet-friendly choice.
 A 5 oz. glass of rosé wine contains around 82 calories, making it one of the lowest calorie alcoholic drink choices available.
 The fresh, crisp flavor of rosé wine makes it an ideal spring and summer wine, pairing equally well with pasta, chicken or even a meal cooked on the grill.

 Rosé contains more resveratrol than white wine.
 (But less than red.)

 The most significant benefits from wine come from antioxidants in the skin of the grape, specifically resveratrol.
 A beneficial compound for anti-aging, resveratrol protects the brain and reduces risk of heart disease.